Skip to main content

 API

-Some ideas for in-game events you can use - from basics like kills, deaths, victories and similar key events, through taking a screenshot or recording a video of the game, changing window size, analyzing in-game stats to display tips and more.
-We are constantly developing new tools and features that you can use to build your dream app, if there's a feature you cannot find, suggest it!
+You app can leverage simple in-game events (e.g. kills, deaths, victories and similar key events) to more complicated ones (e.g. trigger taking a screenshot or recording a video of the game).
+Events can trigger user experience features (e.g changing window size, analyzing in-game stats to display tips and more).
+Overwolf is constantly developing new tools and features that you can use to build your dream app.
+Contact us to suggest a feature if you can't find it.

 Overwolf Plugins